xinkaiwang/rpio-pwm/README.md

 `channel`: rpi have 15 DMA channels available (0-14).
 But you need to know which one might already in use by other services (I found this thread is helpful https://www.raspberrypi.org/forums/viewtopic.php?f=32&t=86339).

+`gpio`: multiple GPIO pin can be created under 1 channel (max 32 pin per channel, is it enough?).

+`delay_hw`: You may choice to use 0=PWM or 1=PCM as delay hardware source.
+This can be useful in case if you need 1) setup multiple DMA channel with different step_time_us.
+2) one of the hardware is alreay be used by something else.

+`shutdown`: you can shutdown 1 gpio pin by `pin.release()`, or shutdown the whole DMA channel with `ch.shutdown()`.
+Typically you want to register a signal handler and shutdown DMA channal before exit.

 # Thanks to servoblaster
 This rpio-pwm is based on the awesome work of servoblaster (git://github.com/richardghirst/PiBits.git).